How can I make an appointment? Do you accept walk-in appointments?

 Can the Writing Center provide feedback on writing in languages other than English?

 Yes.
-As of Fall 2021, the Writing Center is able to offer feedback on writing in French, Korean, Portuguese, Punjabi, and Urdu.
+As of Spring 2023, the Writing Center is able to offer feedback on writing in French, German, Hebrew, Korean, Portuguese, and Spanish.
 Several language departments at Brown also offer support on writing in other languages, including German Studies, Hispanic Studies, and Portuguese and Brazilian Studies.